 Collect related items in a spaceedit

-Kibana Spaces is built for organizing your visualizations, dashboards, and data views.
+Kibana provides spaces for organizing your visualizations, dashboards, data views, and more.
 Think of a space as its own mini Kibana installation—it’s isolated from all other spaces, so you can tailor it to your specific needs without impacting others.

 Organize your content with tagsedit

 Tags are keywords or labels that you assign to saved objects, such as dashboards and visualizations, so you can classify them in a way that is meaningful to you.
 For example, if you tag objects with “design”, you can search and filter on the tag to see all related objects.
 Tags are also good for grouping content into categories within a space.